makersacademy/bowling-challenge/README.md

 I was pretty pleased with the progress I made with this in the end (caveat: it is by no means a finished product!).

-### Questions:
-How do I decide which methods should be private?
-Should it be everything apart from game.roll because that needs to be called by the user?

-Does my html file look okay?

-My interface file $('.User_Roll').change method became quite busy.
-Is this okay or does it need refactoring?

 ### Still to do:
-The interface needs improving with including a '/' for a strike.

-I'd like to grey out the options that are not possible (eg after a roll of 8, anything greater than 2 should be greyed out).
+Grey out options that are not possible (eg after a roll of 8, anything greater than 2 should be greyed out).
+They are currently disabled.

-The final frame does not display correctly on the website at the moment (ie bonus rolls are not visible)
+The final frame does not display correctly on the website at the moment (ie bonus rolls are not visible).

-I haven't implemented errors being displayed as an alert to the user
+Handle thrown errors by displaying them as an alert to the user.

 =================